scalasm/aws-lambda-mcp-cookbook/README.md

 - Auth/Authz function placeholder in the mcp.py handler function - see authentication.py
 - It is recommended to either use IAM/Cognito/Lambda authorizer or use the authentication.py and implement identity provider token validation flow.

+### Known Issues:
+- There might be security issues with this implementation, MCP is very new and has many issues.
+- Session saving - there's no match validation between session id and user id/tenant id.
+This is a TODO item.
+- It is not possible to manually update session data, only fetch.

 ## Code Contributions

 Code contributions are welcomed.
 Read this [guide.](https://github.com/ran-isenberg/aws-lambda-mcp-cookbook/blob/main/CONTRIBUTING.md)